professor/waste-workshop/README.md

 We'll go around the room in a round-robin fashion.
 When it is your turn, tell us your top waste.
 We'd like to get everyone on the same page about the problem.
 If everyone does not knows what the problem is, please ask clarifying questions.

-If other people wrote the same thing, we will combine sticky-notes.

 < This is not the time to debate or argue solutions, focus the team on understanding the problem.
 If people are focused on solutions, try "Can we create a post-it note that represents the problem we are trying to solve?" >

 After we've read the waste, we'll place the sticky-note on the 2x2.
 The first one can go anywhere.
-After that we'll compare each item to each other.
+After that we'll compare each item to each other, making necessary adjustment it their positions.

+If other people wrote the same thing, we will combine sticky-notes.

-< Limit to top three unless you get serious push back. >
+< Go around the room several times.
+Limit to top three unless you get serious push back. >

 ##  Align on the waste to address first